Main image: St Ives, Cornwall

-The lovely Bonython Estate situated on the wild Lizard Peninsula is one of our very own retreats which has been used in her adaptations.
+The lovely Bonython Estate, situated on the wild Lizard Peninsula, is one of our very own holiday retreats used in adaptations.
 This traditional Cornish estate was the location for the Rosamunde Pilcher ZDF film adaptations Blüte des Lebens (The Prime of Life), Sommer des Erwachens (Summer of Awakening) and Anwälte küsst man nicht (Never Kiss a Lawyer).
 A treehouse was built for one of the films, and retained as a feature of the garden.
-Guests staying at our 5-star holiday cottages on the estate can freely roam the estate gardens, dubbed one of the ‘Great Gardens of Cornwall’.
+Guests staying at our Bonython Estate 5-star holiday cottages can freely roam the estate gardens, dubbed one of the ‘Great Gardens of Cornwall’.
 They are the perfect backdrop to the unfurling drama of Rosamunde Pilcher’s romances.
 Other Rosamunde Pilcher filming locations on the Lizard Peninsula include Gunwalloe Church Cove and Mullion Cove.

 St Michael’s Mount

 Above: St Michael’s Mount; Rosevean House; below: St Michael's Mount's harbour village